 On departure from the non-EU port the ship has to submit the HAZMAT notification to the EU port of call.
 The HAZMAT notification also includes the required port call information.
-For those ships eligible for an expanded inspection, a pre-arrival notification should initially be provided at least 72 hours before the ship's arrival 11.
+For those ships eligible for an expanded inspection, a pre-arrival notification should initially be provided at least 72 hours before the ship's arrival16.
 Subsequently, the waste and security information and the pre-arrival information have to be submitted, at least 24 hours before arrival in the EU port of call.
+The bunkers notification may be submitted before the arrival and at the time of departure of ships whenever this information is collected through the NSW in compliance with national legislation.

 According to Annex 1 section 5 of the VTMIS Directive ships must forthwith inform the competent authority concerned of any change to the information notified pursuant to this Annex.
 Therefore, the updates to notifications which have already been submitted should be carried out as soon as new information is known.
 It is advised to update a ship call whenever ETA to the port of call, ETD or ETA to next port changes by 2 hours from its previous submission.
-Likewise, changes to HAZMAT, waste and security information should be notified in the NSW and the SSN as soon as they take place.
+Likewise, changes to HAZMAT, waste, security and bunkers information should be notified in the NSW and the SSN as soon as they take place.